 There are numerous highlights along the way, from cute seaside towns to gorgeous wilderness areas.
 Don’t miss Santa Cruz, Monterey, Big Sur and the Julia Pfeffer Burns State Park (camp here if you can!).
 The latter is particularly famous for the waterfall that cascades onto the beach, a gorgeous photo opportunity.

 From Big Sur head further south and take in highlights like the seals at Cambria, tasty food at San Luis Obispo, the gorgeous Pismo beach, and more.
-For loads more information on this stretch of highway to help you plan the perfect route, check out this super detailed guide to planning a Pacific Coast Highway trip.
+For loads more information on this stretch of highway to help you plan the perfect route, check out this super detailed guide to planning a Pacific Coast Highway road trip.

 There are plenty of accommodation options all the way down this stretch of highway, from campsites and B&B’s to luxury hotels – it all depends on your budget and what you’re aiming for.